Cataclysmic Variables from Sloan Digital Sky Survey V -- the search for period bouncers continues: Discussion

-We collected a sample of confirmed and high-confidence period bouncers (Table\,\ref{tab:periodbouncers}) and used their \textit{Gaia} astrometry and photometry to identify their location within the HR diagram.
-We found that period bouncers are closely clustered near the cooling sequence of single white dwarfs (Fig.\,\ref{fig:HRbouncers}).
+We collected a sample of confirmed and high-confidence period bouncers (Table\,\ref{tab:periodbouncers}) that have SDSS spectroscopy, either obtained as part of \allsdss\ \citep{2023MNRAS.524.4867I} or \SDSSV\ (this paper), and used their \textit{Gaia} astrometry and photometry to identify their location within the HR diagram.
+We found that period bouncers are closely clustered near the cooling sequence of single white dwarfs (Fig.\,\ref{fig:HRbouncers}), which is unsurprising as their optical spectra are dominated by the flux from the white dwarf, with only small contributions from the accretion discs and negligible amounts of light from the brown dwarf donors.
 A number of the systems in Table\,\ref{tab:periodbouncers} stood out as outliers from this clustering.
-Upon closer inspection, we found that these outliers have poor \textit{Gaia} astrometry, and consequently, we removed all period bouncers with $\Delta\varpi/\varpi\ge0.2$ from the definition of the location of period bouncers in the HR diagram.
+Upon closer inspection, we found that these outliers have poor \textit{Gaia} astrometry, and consequently, we removed all systems with $\Delta\varpi/\varpi\ge0.2$ from the definition of the location of period bouncers in the HR diagram.
 We then computed the minimal enclosing ellipse \citep{10.1007/BFb0038202} that contains the known period bouncers, where we accounted for the observed uncertainties by displacing each system within its $1\,\sigma$ errors.
+We then assume that hitherto undiscovered period bouncers have similar absolute magnitudes and colours to the ones that are known already.
+We believe that this is a reasonable assumption as the white dwarf temperature is set by the accretion rate \citep{2009ApJ...693.1007T}, and there is so far no known CV with a quiescent white dwarf temperature $\lesssim9500$\,K \citep{2015AcPPP...2...35S}.
+Theoretical models predict that the accretion rate should rapidly decrease as systems evolve back from the period minimum, and hence longer period period bouncers should have significantly cooler white dwarfs.
+However no such system is known, which means that if they exist, they are undetectable by photometric variability (including outbursts or eclipses), X-ray emission, or emission lines, as plenty of data is available to find at least a handful of these hypothetical systems.